Abuse & Neglect

 We understand that there are situations where you wish not to be identified.
 You can choose to remain anonymous, although giving your name to your humane agency will enable that group to follow up with you when necessary.

 While the exact process may vary depending on the local laws and procedures, an officer will look into the complaint to see if animal cruelty statutes have been violated.
 If in fact a violation has occurred, the officer may speak with the owner and issue a citation and give the owner a chance to correct the violation.

-The majority of cruelty complaints stem from simple neglect of the animal, rather than deliberate abuse.
-The humane officer’s biggest role is as an educator—informing well-meaning, but unknowledgeable, pet owners of the proper care of their pets.
+But don’t be.
+The majority of reports come from neglect, and the humane officer’s biggest role is as an educator—informing well-meaning, but unknowledgeable, pet owners of the proper care of their pets.

 What happens to the pet owner and the animals in these cases?